Prerequisites for MIGs

 for N in $(seq 0 1); do

-gcloud beta compute networks create GVNIC_NAME_PREFIX-net-$N \
+gcloud compute networks create GVNIC_NAME_PREFIX-net-$N \

 --subnet-mode=custom

-gcloud beta compute networks subnets create GVNIC_NAME_PREFIX-sub-$N \
+gcloud compute networks subnets create GVNIC_NAME_PREFIX-sub-$N \

 --network=GVNIC_NAME_PREFIX-net-$N \